“We all depend on the survival of bees”

 8. Local sourcing: Beeswax can often be sourced locally from beekeepers, reducing the need for transportation and supporting local economies.
 This aids in reducing the environmental impact associated with transportation and promoting sustainable economic development.

 Unfortunately, there has been a concerning trend in recent years where beeswax is being phased out from formulations due to price concerns and claims related to vegan products.
-Mineral waxes such as paraffin wax and microcrystalline wax derived from the petrochemical industry are often used as substitutes.
-These alternatives are non-renewable and are contributing to climate change.
+Mineral waxes such as paraffin and microcrystalline wax, derived from the petrochemical industry are often used as substitutes.
+These alternatives are non-renewable and are contributing towards climate change.

 1. Support World Bee Day on May 20th to raise awareness about the importance of bees.